-During the Second World War, Germany and Italy captured a total of 142,319 British prisoners of war, with Japan capturing 50,016.
+During the Second World War, Germany and Italy captured a total of 142,319 British POWs, with Japan capturing 50,016.
 There were, of course, many thousands more Commonwealth prisoners of war from countries such as Australia and Canada.

-If someone in your family fought in the Second World War and was captured, the good news is that there’s probably more information openly available about prisoners of war than any other category of serviceman.
+If someone in your family fought in the Second World War and was captured, the good news is that there’s probably more POW records openly available than any other category of serviceman.

-Ancestry, TheGenealogist and Findmypast have lists of army prisoners of war held by the Germans, Findmypast has records of those held by the Japanese and Forces War Records casualty records usually mention if a man was a prisoner.
+Ancestry, TheGenealogist and Findmypast all have lists of army POWs held by the Germans.
+Findmypast and Ancestry also have records of those held by the Japanese and Forces War Records casualty records usually mention if a man was a prisoner.

 Once you’ve established that someone was a prisoner of war, it should be possible to trace their interrogation form.